-- Promoting events, a huge priority for both library systems, was clumsy using commodity-built freeware calendars.
+- Promoting events, a priority, was clumsy because libraries were using freeware calendars with poor functionality.

-- The library systems wanted to maintain centralized management of its website platform while allowing branch librarians autonomy over site content.
+- Marigold and Peace wanted to maintain centralized management while giving branch librarians autonomy over site content.

-- Create attractive, practical site design templates that can adapt to new features and demands.
+- Create attractive, practical design templates for new features and demands

-- Implement intuitive role-based editing flow to let branch librarians manage individual sites.
+- Implement role-based editing flows for librarians to manage individual sites

-- Integrate Reading List functionality to libraries third-party catalog system.
+- Integrate reading list functionality to third-party catalog system

-- Implement multi-domain rollout to 80-plus domains at an attractive price point for publicly funded libraries.
+- Implement multi-domain rollout at an attractive price point.

-- Tech management of centralized platform can be managed by library staff or partner.
+- Technical management of the centralized platform can be done by library staff or partner.